 What’s great about the Wim Hof Method and its breathing exercises is that you can practice it at home, all by yourself.
 In the following section, we will give you a step-by-step explanation of the breathing exercises that form the fundamentals of Wim’s method.
 Always remember to practice these exercises in a safe environment and unforced.Never practice the breathing exercises in a place where it could be dangerous to faint.

-Before you start practicing the breathing exercises, it is important to get as comfortable as possible.
-Sit in a comfortable posture in which you can expand your lungs freely.
+Before you start practicing the breathing exercise, it is important to get as comfortable as possible.
+Sit or lay down in a comfortable posture in which you can expand your lungs freely.
 To make sure that you can expand your lung for the fullest, it is recommended to practice the exercises on an empty stomach.

-For this first breathing exercise, imagine that you are blowing up a balloon.
-While using your midriff fully, inhale through your nose and exhale through your mouth.
-Use short and powerful bursts.
-Close your eyes and repeat 30 times.
+For this first breathing exercise, inhale through your nose and exhale through your mouth.
+Fill the belly and then chest with air.
+Deeply breath in and exhale unforced.
+Close your eyes and repeat 30/40 times.
 You can become light-headed during this exercise or experience a tingling sensation.
 This is normal.

 Inhale to maximum capacity and feel your chest expanding.
 When your lungs are full, hold your breath for 10 seconds.
 Release the breath, and begin a new round.
 Repeat 3 to 4 times.